NiccoMlt/demo-react-kotlin/README.md

 To make the build lighter and not kill my laptop, I probably need to adapt the typings, not import all the code.

+The next step tried was the code found in the GitLab repo by AnimusDesign: those offered were adaptations of some components from Material-UI, wrapped in a naive way (i.e. string literal types are not type-checked).

+But it worked: it was possible to add a Button to main frontend.

 ### NPM module from Maven without Gradle

 TODO